Examples

 g_sharedState.myVar=Integer.toString(yourVar)

-In the WebSocket action, the option "Text from system value" was selected in the "Content" tab.
+In the WebSocket action, the "Text from System Value" option was selected on the "Content" tab.

-In the "Edit system value" dialog box, the value "Processing context" was selected in the "Type" selection field.
+In the "Edit System Value" dialog box, "Processing Context" was selected in the "Type" drop-down list.

 In this example, the message "My first WebSocket message" is also sent to the "Simple Message" display page.
-But in this case, the (portal) user has the option of turning the automatically received messages on or off by clicking on the corresponding buttons.
+However, the (portal) user has the option to stop the automatic display of messages and restart it manually.

 As in the "Simple Message" example